Alaska Army National Guard: History

-In 1976, the Alaska National Guard asked the WAC (Women's Army Corps) Center to develop and conduct a basic training program for female members of the Guard.
+In 1976, the Alaska National Guard asked the Women's Army Corps Center to develop and conduct a basic training program for female members of the Guard.
 The scout battalions of the 297th Infantry, Army National Guard, which patrolled the western border of Alaska, recruited native Alaskan women for duty and it needed a special training program.
 The WAC Center assigned a team of trainers to the project.
 "The team visited Alaska, studied the problems involved, returned to Fort McClellan, drew up a course, then returned to Alaska."
 Fifty-two female recruits participated in the course at Camp Carroll in Anchorage, and fifty-one graduated.
 The course taught "map reading, marching, communications procedures, intelligence gathering, arctic survival and bivouac, first aid, weapons (M16 rifle), and other subjects."
 After completing the basic training, the women went to Army training schools outside Alaska for advanced individual training before being assigned for duty with the scout battalions.
 The course was successful and it was repeated in 1978.

 In 2004, a company of infantry was mobilized to serve in Iraq, serving with the Hawaii Army National Guard's 29th Brigade in 2005.
 In 2005 through 2008 smaller detachments were deployed to both Iraq and Afghanistan.
 An infantry battalion was deployed to the Middle East in 2006, and another infantry company was deployed to Iraq in 2007.
 The Alaska Army National Guard's aviation units have seen a series of company-sized rotations to Iraq, including the loss of a helicopter and crew in January 2006.

 These deployments seem small in comparison to the units that other states have deployed.
 However given the small size of Alaska's population and National Guard they represent a very large percentage of the Alaska Army National Guard.
 When young men are deployed there is a particular impact on smaller "Alaska Bush" villages that have a subsistence lifestyle.

 The 49th Missile Defense Battalion (GMD) is an Alaska Army National Guard unit that is permanently on active duty at Fort Greely, as part of the 100th Missile Defense Brigade (GMD).

 The Alaska Army National Guard regularly sends soldiers to train in Mongolia as part of the State Partnership Program.
 In addition, the Mongolian Army deployments to Iraq were typically accompanied by Alaska Army Guard members.
 Now that the Mongolian Army has shifted its focus to Afghanistan, Alaska National Guard soldiers accompany them there.